 Coal factory operators are also taking steps to mitigate the dangers of asbestos by encapsulating potentially dangerous areas and hiring certified contractors to remove the asbestos-containing materials and dispose to them in a landfill.
 But even so, no removal process is perfect and often there are materials that are overlooked or forgotten.
 Left behind asbestos deteriorates over time becoming dusty and easily airborne.
 Some encapsulated asbestos will need to be disturbed for future repairs and demolitions, releasing the asbestos, and once again creating an exposure hazard.
 This is why asbestos continues to be a problem and will be for the foreseeable future.

 Thus, when you are working in areas where there is the possibility of asbestos exposure, make sure you take all of the proper safety measures to be sure that you are not exposed to this toxic substance.
 Asbestos is dangerous when disturbed so take extra precaution if the area in which you are working is filled with dust.

-The lawyers at Waters Kraus & Paul are experienced asbestos attorneys who represent victims of asbestos exposure who have contracted mesothelioma.
+The lawyers at Waters Kraus Paul & Siegel are experienced asbestos attorneys who represent victims of asbestos exposure who have contracted mesothelioma.
 If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our mesothelioma lawyers.
 Learn more about how an asbestos lawyer can assist you and your family with a mesothelioma lawsuit.